Trending Articles

 • When you run out of ways to get money to cover expenses or even investments that you as the owner want to make.
 Where can you get more money (fast) to grow?

-• This is where the initial public offering (IPO) comes in.
-You open your company to a public stock exchange so that other interested investors can invest and become shareholders of your company.
+• This is where the first stock sale (Initial public offering) comes in.
+You open your organization to a public stock trade with the goal that other intrigued financial backers can contribute and become investors of your organization.

 Why do Companies Make an Initial Public Offering?